dougyouch/dynamic-active-model/README.md

 end
 ```

+> **Note:** Extension files are based on the table name, not the model name.
+For example, if you have a table named `user_profiles`, the extension file should be named `user_profiles.ext.rb`, even if the model is named `UserProfile`.

 5. The extension files will be automatically loaded and applied to their respective models.
 For example, `users.ext.rb` will extend the `DB::User` model.

 6. You can now use your models throughout your Rails application: